 O.A.
 'Bum' Phillips

-Phillips began working as defensive coordinator of the San Diego Chargers before going to the Houston Oilers in 1974.
-The team had just suffered through consecutive 1-13 seasons, but Bum created a defense that turned the team around.
-They finished the season 7-7.
+Phillips was hired as the defensive coordinator of the San Diego Chargers and then following head coach Sid Gillam to the Houston Oilers in 1974.
+The team had just suffered through consecutive 1-13 seasons, but Bum created a defense that improved the team to a record of 7-7.

 In 1975, Phillips was named head coach and general manager of the Oilers.
 His team's first season was 10-4.
 Under Phillips, the Oilers reached the AFC Championship Game in two consecutive seasons, losing both to the eventual Super Bowl champion Pittsburgh Steelers in 1978 and 1979.

 Phillips served as the Oilers' head coach through 1980 and was the winningest coach in franchise history with a 55-35 record.
 He became the head coach for the New Orleans Saints from 1981 to 1985, retiring after his last season.

 Asked what he is doing in retirement, Bum replied, "Nothin', and I don't start doing that until noon."
 He remains one of the all-time most popular sports figures ever to have coached in the NFL.
 His "Bumisms" (clever and folksy sayings) are legendary.
 Two of the most often repeated are 1) There's two kinds of coaches, them that's fired and them that's gonna be fired, and 2) (about Bear Bryant) "He can take his'n and beat your'n and take your'n and beat his'n."

 His son Wade has followed in his father's footsteps, coaching for a number of NFL teams, including the Dallas Cowboys as head coach, winning a Super Bowl with the Denver Broncos, and being named the Associated Press NFL Assistant Coach of the Year.
 His grandson Wes is also an NFL assistant coach.